 How You Will Make a DifferenceEffectively presents ideas, plans, and concepts for review and collaboration with internal cross-functional partners, admin, and external ministry stakeholders.Own integrated local and Event (Crusade) campaigns and their assets as they unfold across product, print, film, and digital platforms.Oversee the design team to develop creative concepts and executions of assigned project(s).Represent and continually push to elevate the bar of creative excellence at HarvestMentor and grow junior creatives.Partner with Marketing counterparts, reviewing and developing creative briefs to assure alignment.Present campaign concepts to senior leadership in Creative and Marketing, determining the scope of projects and delivering the desired deliverables.Remain current on industry trends and technology.Your diverse experiences and background enable you to provide a unique perspective to fuel our ministry growth.
 Additionally, you are inclusive and value differing points of view.
 You hire, develop and support a team that reflects our global audience.
 Read More. . .

-The Audio Supervisor manages all operational and design aspects of audio reinforcement (both live and recorded) and visual playback systems (such as ProPresenter, projectors, TVs, or LED video walls) and the coordination of production elements as they relate to Harvest’s events.
-This position manages and supervises the audio team regarding coaching and developing, manages timekeeping and scheduling for events and meetings.
+The Audio Supervisor manages all operational and design aspects of audio reinforcement (both live and recorded) and visual playback systems (such as ProPresenter) as well as the coordination of production elements as they relate to Harvest’s events.
+This position manages and supervises the audio team in regards to coaching and developing, manages timekeeping, and scheduling for events and meetings.

-This person needs to have interpersonal skills to hire, train and oversee staff, and act as a liaison between multiple ministries, including working side by side with the Lighting & Video teams.
+It is essential for this person to have interpersonal skills to hire, train and oversee staff, and act as a liaison between multiple ministries including working side by side with the Lighting & Video teams.
 The Audio Supervisor must possess a high level of technical knowledge in audio systems (front-of-house mixing, broadcast, monitors, DANTE, and system engineering), an excellent level of troubleshooting, a strong technical knowledge of visual systems and lighting systems, as well as excellent organizational and communication skills.
 They serve with integrity, honesty, and knowledge that promotes Harvest’s culture, values, and mission.

 This individual works with the audio team to maintain the audio and visual production equipment; and organizes cables, microphones, audio consoles, audio networks, expendables, and any other audio or production equipment.

-The Audio Supervisor reports to the Technical Ministry Director and is responsible for supporting Harvest’s directors and designers' artistic vision as it relates to the advancement, budgeting, and realization of audio reinforcement.
+The Audio Supervisor reports to the Technical Ministry Director and is responsible for supporting the artistic vision of Harvest’s directors and designers as it relates to the advancement, budgeting, and realization of audio reinforcement.
 The Audio Supervisor works in collaboration with all AV Technical teams.

 For large-scale event programming, the Audio Supervisor will work as a creative team member, mixing, recording, and operating audio consoles or other production gear for the event.
 The overall “sound” of Harvest Christian Fellowship should be defined and cast vision to the audio team through this individual.

-Please include cover letter and resume when applying.Read More. . .
+Please include a cover letter and resume when applying.Read More. . .

-The Digital Marketing Specialist II is responsible for the successful building, composing, and sending of all communications developed by Harvest and the Marketing Department.
-This position requires a minimum of one year of prior experience and holds a higher level of responsibility to include working independently, some level of decision making and problem-solving, maintaining day to day scheduling of all marketing emails, maintaining some transactional emails, developing email automations, rules, and pipelines, and ensuring proper function of email templates, links, and tracking functions.
-In addition to this, the Digital Marketing Specialist II will be responsible for communications through other platforms such as the Harvest App and assigning proper list segmentation for all outgoing marketing campaigns under the direction of the Marketing Manager.
+The Digital Marketing Specialist II will provide content direction, ensure growth, and execute with excellence.
+This position requires a minimum of two years of prior experience and holds a higher level of responsibility to include working independently, some level of decision making and problem-solving, maintaining day to day oversight of the SMS platform, Harvest at Home content direction, developing SMS promotion, oversight of national audience social media accounts, and ensuring proper function of Harvest at Home live player page, social platforms, and SimpleText.
+In addition to this, the Digital Marketing Specialist II will be responsible for our online discipleship program and our Chat Moderator team, reporting on KPI’s and ensuring growth.
+The Digital Marketing Specialist II reports directly to the Marketing Supervisor.
 They serve with integrity, honesty, and knowledge that promotes Harvest’s culture, values, and mission.Read More. . .